charlestonsoftware/moneypress-cafepress/readme.txt

 *Note:* When you upgrade this plugin, you will need to update other MoneyPress plugins you may have installed if there is a plugin available.

-== Screenshots ==

-1. The plugin in action.
-2. The settings menu in the admin panel.
-3. Entering a license key and API key via admin panel.
-4. The email you will receive upon purchasing the plugin.
-5. Getting a CafePress API key from CafePress.

 == Frequently Asked Questions ==